loopbackio/loopback.io/pages/en/contrib/alerts.md

 {% include important.html content="This is my important info.
 " %}

-These alerts leverage includes stored in the \_include folder.
+These alerts leverage includes stored in the `_includes` folder.
 The `content` option is a parameter that you pass to the include.
 In the include, the parameter is passed like this:

 ```
 {% raw %}<div markdown="span" class="alert alert-info" role="alert"><i class="fa fa-info-circle"></i> <b>Note:</b> {{include.content}}{% endraw %}</div>